A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The majority of very large employers self-insure their employees’ health coverage, and MLR rules do not apply to self-insured plans.
 There were also initially exemptions for non-profit insurers, although they had to begin complying with the MLR requirements in 2014.
 Some states received CMS approval to modify MLR requirements within the state in the early years, but there are no longer any states with MLR requirements that are lower than the federal rules (Massachusetts has a much higher MLR requirement, at 88% for individual and small group plans; New York’s is 82%).

 Although the MLR rules are an important regulatory tool, the majority of insureds do not receive a rebate check, as most insurers’ administrative costs are less than the allowable amount.
 About 11.2 million people received rebates in 2020, which is only a little more than 3% of the population.
-Fewer than 10 million people received rebates in 2021, and only about 6 million received them in 2022 (in all cases, this includes consumers with individual and employer-sponsored plans; for the employer-sponsored plans, the rebates are sent to the employer).
+Fewer than 10 million people received rebates in 2021, only about 6 million received them in 2022, and fewer than 6 million received them in 2023 (in all cases, this includes consumers with individual and employer-sponsored plans; for the employer-sponsored plans, the rebates are sent to the employer).

 Rebates are based on a 3-year average MLR

-And while the number of states where no rebates are necessary at all had been steadily rising for the last few years, reaching 11 in 2017 (an indication that more insurers were right-sizing their premiums), it dropped to seven in 2018 and 2019, and then dropped to just four (Rhode Island, North Dakota, West Virginia, and Wyoming) in 2020.
+While the number of states where no rebates are necessary at all had been steadily rising for the last few years, reaching 11 in 2017 (an indication that more insurers were right-sizing their premiums), it dropped to seven in 2018 and 2019, and then dropped to just four (Rhode Island, North Dakota, West Virginia, and Wyoming) in 2020.
 It remained at four in 2021, including three of the same states where no rebates were issued in 2020 (the states without any rebates in 2021 were North Dakota, Rhode Island, Vermont, and West Virginia).
 In 2022, there were five states where no rebates were issued: Alaska, North Dakota, Oregon, Rhode Island, and Vermont.
+In 2023, there were six: Alaska, North Dakota, Oregon, Rhode Island, Vermont, and West Virginia.
+(Clearly, there have been a few states where the insurers have consistently right-sized their premiums and thus not had to pay rebates.)

 Most people don’t get a rebate check, because most insurers are spending the majority of premiums on medical costs